-Research from College of Engineering faculty and input from industry partners provide a framework for the program that provides project-based training using CPS principles and techniques to solve real-world challenges for a wide range of domains.
+Research from College of Engineering faculty and input from industry partners provide a framework for the program that provides project-based training using mobility principles and techniques to solve real-world challenges for a wide range of domains.

 - Wayne State and Amesite partner to provide online professional certification mobility courses aimed at workforce training